Hobart Walking Tour

 Tasmania's capital is compact, historic, and dramatically situated.
 The waterfront — centered on Constitution Dock and Salamanca Place — is the city's heart, with the Saturday Salamanca Market drawing crowds to the heritage warehouses.
 The Georgian and Victorian architecture of Battery Point, a short uphill walk from the waterfront, is the best-preserved colonial streetscape in Australia.
 MONA (Museum of Old and New Art), accessible by ferry, has transformed Hobart into an unlikely contemporary art destination. kunanyi/Mount Wellington rises 1,271 meters directly behind the city, with walking tracks from summit to sea.
 The city's farm-to-table restaurant scene, whisky distilleries, and oyster farms add gastronomic depth.

-Roamee Pro, also known as Roamee, offers a free self-guided Hobart walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Hobart walking tour with audio narration.
 Use it to explore MONA (Museum of Old and New Art), Salamanca Place and Saturday Market, Battery Point heritage precinct, plus hidden gems like Cascades Female Factory and Farm Gate Market without booking a group tour.

-This Hobart walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Hobart.
+This Hobart walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Hobart.
 Start with MONA (Museum of Old and New Art) and Salamanca Place and Saturday Market, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest